 The authors of a study in Clinical Gastroenterology and Hepatology also found that among people with GERD, the symptoms — including pain and heartburn — were more severe in those who had higher levels of anxiety.

-In 2019, researchers noted that people with GERD who experienced chest pain had significantly higher levels of depression and anxiety that those who did not have pain in this part of the body.
+In 2019, researchers noted that people with GERD who experienced chest pain had

 The study authors also suggest that people may associate symptoms such as chest pain with other more serious conditions, increasing their anxiety about these symptoms.

 The combination of these factors can allow a vicious cycle to develop.
 GERD may cause stress and anxiety, yet stress and anxiety levels also contribute to GERD.
 Finding both physical and psychological ways to treat these symptoms is vital to break the cycle and find relief.

 Other factors that can lead to acid reflux include:

 - eating large or fatty meals

 - having obesity

 Understanding the symptoms of GERD and anxiety may help a person distinguish between them.